Get a Lung Scan

 What is a lung scan?

-A lung scan, also known as a CT (computed tomography), uses special equipment to produce images that are far more detailed than a conventional chest X-ray.
+A lung scan, also known as a CT (computed tomography), uses low dose special equipment to produce images that are far more detailed than a conventional chest X-ray.
 CT scanning is considered to be a “patient-friendly” procedure because it involves relatively low radiation exposure and is not invasive.
 The Lung CT scan is a tool used for the detection of lung cancer.
 The earlier any cancer is detected, the better the chances for treatment and recovery.
 The scan takes only about 15 minutes.

 Who should have one?